 The janu sirsasana series of seated yoga poses can be used to stretch the hamstrings one leg at a time.
 They also work on the knee of the bent knee leg in different ways.

-In janu sirsasana A the foot is placed against the inner thigh.
+In janu sirsasana A place the bent-knee foot against the inner thigh of the straight-leg.

-In the Janu sirsasana B variation place your anus on top of the heel.
+In the Janu sirsasana B variation sit with your anus on top of your heel.